International Women’s Day is a global day celebrating the social, economic, cultural and political achievements of women.

 - Be involved in think tanks and hackathons like Technology for Good

-- Invest by bringing in expert companies and people like The Wonder to help coach their staff and shape corporate strategies.
+- Invest by bringing in expert companies and people like me to help coach their staff and shape corporate strategies.

 As an individual, the top three actions you can challenge yourself with are: